Asian shares mixed on doubt of resolving US-China trade spat

 TRADE TENSIONS: Investors are closely watching for any prospects for an end to the trade dispute between the U.S. and China.
 The costly, dueling tariffs between them are causing uncertainty in global markets.
 Hopes rose late last week on news that China will send an envoy to Washington this month to discuss a way out of the standoff before President Donald Trump and Chinese President Xi Jinping meet in November.

-ENERGY: U.S. benchmark crude added 4 cents to $65.46 per barrel in New York.
-Brent crude, the standard for international oil prices, fell 10 cents to $72.11 per barrel in London.
+ENERGY: U.S. benchmark crude added 14 cents to $65.56 per barrel in New York.
+Brent crude, the standard for international oil prices, rose 8 cents to $72.29 per barrel in London.

 Advertisement